simbo1905/microservices-demo-ansible/README.md

 ## Running

-Go into `roles/ansible-role-springboot` and run `kitchen verify` to see it install and run tests.
+Go into `roles/ansible-role-springboot` and run `kitchen converge && kitchen verify` to see it install and run tests.
 Then you can run  `kitchen login` to ssh in and have a look around.
 If you run `kitchen test` it will destroy the VM which is fine for unit testing but slower than doing an incremental verify.

 ## What Next?